-- 3.6 Infrastructure will also be delivered directly by providers, where priorities have been identified in their business plans.
+- 3.4 Infrastructure will also be delivered directly by providers, where priorities have been identified in their business plans.
 Sometimes these providers may be private businesses that offer a public service and are required to reinvest their revenue in capital infrastructure projects, such as Severn Trent Water.
-Other providers may be arms-length Government organisations such as the Environment Agency that obtain their funding direct from central Government. - 3.7 Other funding may be available for infrastructure through grant funding, although it is acknowledged that competition for accessing funding streams has increased over recent years.
-Recent grant funding programmes offered by the Government include One Public Estate, Planning Delivery Fund and Housing Infrastructure Fund. - 3.8 In addition, there may be future opportunities to access Local Enterprise Partnership (LEP) Growth Deal funding (or subsequent replacements) through working with Staffordshire County Council and the Stoke and Staffordshire LEP, as well as other sources such as National Lottery funding. - 3.9 The Council successfully bid for One Public Estate funding in 2017 and worked with partners to appraise development options that would see a more efficient use of local assets including South Staffordshire Council's offices in Codsall and facilitate the delivery of new community infrastructure.
-This has now being completed with the creation of a Codsall Community Hub incorporating council offices, GP services, community library, and space for local businesses and community groups.
+Other providers may be arms-length Government organisations such as the Environment Agency that obtain their funding direct from central Government. - 3.5 Other funding may be available for infrastructure through grant funding, although it is acknowledged that competition for accessing funding streams has increased over recent years.
+Recent grant funding programmes offered by the Government include One Public Estate, Planning Delivery Fund and Home Building Fund. - 3.6 In addition, there may be future opportunities to access funding through working with Staffordshire County Council once the County Council takes over formal responsibility for growth funding following the announcement that the Government is to cease financial support for the Local Enterprise Partnership (LEP) from April 2024. - 3.7 The Council successfully bid for One Public Estate funding in 2017 and worked with partners to appraise development options that would see a more efficient use of local assets including South Staffordshire Council's offices in Codsall and facilitate the delivery of new community infrastructure.
+This has now been completed with the creation of a Codsall Community Hub incorporating council offices, GP services, community library, and space for local businesses and community groups.